mrhamedani/LLM-Agents/README.md

 In this code, we tried to build an agent using langchain using a dataset related to medical science.
 This agent has two tools: summarization and question answering, which it uses automatically when answering questions.
 Also, a very important point that should always be used in building an agent is data chunking..Important topics:
 - LangChain --> create agent with tools
 - chunking

+**10_bleu_evaluation**
+In this code, we will be introduced to an evaluation and scoring method called BLEU.
+This criterion is used solely for translation, and we will use this criterion to compare two different translations.
+- Evaluating translations with BLEU
+- google translate & NLLB
 - memory, embedding , prompt , local LLm(Mistral-7B) , RAG with chroma_db